homebrew-ec-foss/homebrew-internethome/src/posts/DataStructures.md

 ### Approach 2: Using **Binary Search Tree** (or binary search on sorted list

 Say you had arranged the books in alphabetical order.
-You can check the middle book first, if it comes after the name of your favourite book then search the first half, or else search the second half(known as `divide and conquer` method).
+You can check the middle book first, if it comes after the name of your favourite book then search the first half, or else search the second half(known as `decrease and conquer` method).
-You have now reduced the time complexity to `O(log2n)` [logarithmic time complexity]
+You have now reduced the time complexity to `O(log n)` [logarithmic time complexity]
 > Now if you are familiar with time complexities you may question how is this efficient if it is not sorted cause major sorting techniques take a time of O(n log<sub>2</sub>n) and then an additional O(log<sub>2</sub>n) for binary search while searching linearly would take only O(n)

 Here is where the matter of which operation is performed the most comes into play, in this example sorting would be done once but we are doing search operation multiple times, in the long run Binary search proves to be more efficient than linear search.